We all have unconscious biases. And it affects every aspect of the workplace -- from your employee satisfaction to your brand perception.

 Technology allows you to source and screen candidates faster by using large amounts of candidate data.

-Recruiting technology can process massive amounts of information rapidly, and drastically helps cut down on the entire hiring process.
+Recruiting technology can process massive amounts of information rapidly and drastically helps cut down on the entire hiring process.

-Given that speed is crucial for hiring top talent, we feel leveraging technology in the recruitment process has become an essential part of business.
+Given that speed is crucial for hiring top talent, we feel leveraging technology in the recruitment process has become an essential part of the business.
 That's why we created the Mogul Recruiter Tool.